isomerpages/moe-bendemeerpri/pages/Growing Years 2023.md

 <br>

 ##### INFORMATION FOR PARENTS <br>

 8\.
-Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+If you would like to withdraw your child out of The Sexuality Education  Programme in 2023, please complete the Opt-out Form at [https://form.gov.sg/63d36090dd51570011db8d21](https://form.gov.sg/63d36090dd51570011db8d21)
 <br><br>
 9\.
-Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-The form link will be provided to parents at the start of the year via Parents Gateway.
-The completed opt-out form is to be submitted by <b>27/01/2023</b>.
-<br><br>
-10\.
-Parents can contact the school at 67670027 for discussion or to seek clarification about the school’s Sexuality Education programme.
+Parents can contact the school at [kanageswari\_ravindran@schools.gov.sg](mailto:kanageswari_ravindran@schools.gov.sg), 62982911 ext 322 to seek clarification about the school’s Sexuality Education programme.